Australian Greens leadership elections

-The Australian Greens have had four federal leadership elections in their history.
-On each occasion, a single candidate was elected unopposed.
+The Australian Greens held a number of leadership elections and deputy leadership elections.
+The most recent was held in 2022.

+The Greens leadership is elected by a Caucus vote for all members of the party sitting in Parliament, All Green leaders have been elected Unopposed.

+In May 2020, 62% of rank-and-file Greens party members voted for democratically Leadership election, However it failed to meet the two-thirds majority of 66.67% which is required to force a change.

-2005
+2005 election

 The Greens had their first leadership election on 29 November 2005; prior to this they did not have a party leader, preferring a consultative model of government.

 At a party conference in Hobart, the Greens announced their intention to formalise their party's structure in anticipation of a growing presence in Federal Parliament.

 Tasmanian Senator Bob Brown was elected leader unopposed, with Western Australian Senator Rachel Siewert appointed the party's first Whip.

+2008 deputy election

+The 2008 Australian Greens deputy leadership election was held on 10 November 2008.

+Tasmanian senator Christine Milne was elected to the position, becoming the first federal Greens deputy leader.

-2010 deputy
+2010 deputy spill

 The Greens had a deputy leadership spill in 2010 following the 2010 Australian federal election.

 The role was contested by Senator for Tasmania Christine Milne and Senator for South Australia Sarah Hanson-Young.
-Hanson-Young was critical of the Greens supporting the minority Labor Gillard Government, and wanted the party to negotiate with the Liberal Party, while Milne wished to critically maintain the agreement.
+Hanson-Young was critical of the Greens supporting the minority Labor Gillard government, and wanted the party to negotiate with the Liberal Party, while Milne wished to critically maintain the agreement.

 The election was won by Christine Milne.

-2012
+2012 election

 Brown served as party leader until 13 April 2012, when he announced his retirement from politics.

 The Greens parliamentary party room was immediately convened to appoint a new leader and deputy leader.
 Christine Milne, Senator from Tasmania, was elected unopposed to the leadership.

-Deputy election

 The deputy leader seat was contested between Adam Bandt, the member for Melbourne in the House of Representatives, and Sarah Hanson-Young.
 Bandt became the second Greens MP to be elected to the position of deputy leader of the party, Milne having previously filled the role after its establishment in 2008.

 The leadership election had no effect on the deal that existed between the governing Gillard Labor Government and the Greens, to which Milne remained a signatory.